jessewaweru/EcommerceAnalysis2024/README.md

 *Bar graph visualizing the monthly user interactions data.*

 ### Insights
-- It seems that most customers usually interact with the e-commerce website during October upto January which does make sense considering the holiday periods during the end of the year being the busiest time for shoppers and January is sually preparation for back to school and some shoppers capitalize on 'back-to-school' offers.
+- The majority of customer interactions with the e-commerce website occur between October and January, likely due to the holiday season and the back-to-school shopping period in January.

 ### 2.3  Analyzing the relationship between Spending and user interactions.
-I decided to generated a K-means cluster to help in showcasing the correlation between users who interact with products at different againt their overall spend and avergae spend.
+Decided to generated a K-means cluster to help in showcasing the correlation between users who interact with products at different againt their overall spend and avergae spend.

 View my notebook showcasing the steps I took:
 [E_commerce Sales](E_commerceSales.ipynb)